Improving Containers by Listening to Customers

-Amazon Elastic Kubernetes Service (EKS) already provides you with a standard, highly-available Kubernetes cluster control plane, and now, AWS can also manage the nodes (Amazon Elastic Compute Cloud (Amazon EC2) instances) for your Kubernetes cluster.
-Amazon Elastic Kubernetes Service (EKS) makes it easy to apply bug fixes and security patches to nodes, and update them to the latest Kubernetes versions along with the cluster.
+Amazon Elastic Kubernetes Service (Amazon EKS) already provides you with a standard, highly-available Kubernetes cluster control plane, and now, AWS can also manage the nodes (Amazon Elastic Compute Cloud (Amazon EC2) instances) for your Kubernetes cluster.
+Amazon Elastic Kubernetes Service (Amazon EKS) makes it easy to apply bug fixes and security patches to nodes, and update them to the latest Kubernetes versions along with the cluster.

-The Amazon Elastic Kubernetes Service (EKS) console and API give you a single place to understand the state of your cluster, you no longer have to jump around different services to see all of the resources that make up your cluster.
+The Amazon Elastic Kubernetes Service (Amazon EKS) console and API give you a single place to understand the state of your cluster, you no longer have to jump around different services to see all of the resources that make up your cluster.